ninbura/pokemon-on-the-analogue-pocket/readme.md

 ### Why don't you recommend the EverDrive GB X7 for use with the Analogue Pocket?
 in-game time desyncs when a save state is loaded while using the EverDrive GB X7, with little recourse to remedy the issue. it is also vastly more expensive than the EZ-Flash Junior, while being less functional in relation to the pocket, as previously mentioned.

-### Why do I want to interface my gen 1&2 games with the n64 transfer pack / pokemon stadium 1&2
+### Why do I want to interface my gen 1&2 games with the n64 transfer pack / Pokémon Stadium 1&2
-pokemon stadium 1&2 provide these unique benefits
+Pokémon Stadium 1&2 provide these unique benefits
-- much easier pokemon box orginzation
+- much easier Pokémon box orginzation
-- much faster / bulk transfer of pokemon between games
+- much faster / bulk transfer of Pokémon between games
 - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

 ### Why can't most flash carts interface with specialized nintendo hardware/software (game pak, pal park, etc)?